kinof28/react-portfolio/README.md

 to use for personal website just change the name and links and the list of projects since it is a static datastructure and give me a star  😌  <br />
-Don't forget to put your own google form iframe 😑
+Don't forget to put your own form informations 😑

 <br />
 that's all have fun 😉😉